Millions of people have successfully used this plan to become debt-free! But what is the debt snowball method? And how does...

-I put bankruptcy in the same category as divorce—no one thinks this is a great idea.
+Nobody thinks filing for bankruptcy is a great idea.
 Even quality bankruptcy attorneys will tell you it is a last resort.
 The fear, the shame, the guilt—it turns your world upside down.
 Although they do everything possible to avoid bankruptcy, sometimes good people have to go through it.
 But it’s definitely not an easy out.

 You May Also Like

-If you need a trained individual to talk to, contact the financial coach in your area.
+If you need help getting your finances in order, contact the financial coach in your area.